September 25, 2023

 The National Cancer Institute defines a biomarker (short for “biological marker”) as a biological molecule found in tissue, blood, or other bodily fluids that “is a sign of a normal or abnormal process, or of a condition or disease.”
 Biomarkers can be as simple as blood pressure or heart rate.

 On a molecular level, biomarkers are protein molecules or genes that are altered through mutation, rearrangement, or fusion.
 Testing for biomarkers is useful because biomarkers can help doctors predict or diagnose a disease, monitor disease progression, choose the most effective treatment, or measure how well a treatment is working.
+They can also provide additional insight into whether a prostate biopsy is needed or if active surveillance is sufficient.

 Why are liquid biomarker tests important?